AJWest22/MS4/README.md

 3. The third major bug was to do with making payments on the site: The webhook keys weren't matching from the deployed site on Heroku with the environment variables in GitPod settings.

+### HTML Development

+The HTML files form the base structure of the site.
+A base.html template is used to contain the navbars for computer and mobile, and other sections that needed to appear on all pages.
+There are several base.html files, used for elements that need to appear on all pages.
+There is a  base.html in the allauth folder, forms the base of the allauth forms for signing up, logging in/out and handing email verificatons and changing email addresses.
+A 3rd base.html is used to create the format for any toast messages that appear on the site when a user triggers them.

+Within each app, HTML files are used to structure the app, and create the skeleton of it.
+Example of these include the profile.html file, where despite the app not having any CRUD functionality, the html file is used to structure the app, and display a user's profile information onto the site.
+For apps with CRUD functionality, there are files for adding, editing and deleting products, reviews, and blogs.
+These files structure those respective apps, while holding the right Crispy Form and displaying it for the user to fill in and submit.

+### CSS Development

 ## **Code Used**

  The site is build using: